Upbeat music plays.

 Visual: A succession of clips introducing Te Papa.

 Visual: Wide shot standing in front of the Te Marae exhibition.
-Leanne enters frame, meeting Lucho, a representative from Te Papa.
+Leanne enters the frame, meeting Lucho, a representative from Te Papa.

 Audio: Leanne — Hey Lucho.